-(14) The table below lists commonly used course materials and services and should be used as a guide to determine if fees may be levied.

-(15) Fees that fall into the category of incidental to study, as defined in the legislative guidelines, cannot be included in student contribution amounts and deferred to HECS-HELP or tuition fees and deferred to FEE HELP or VET FEE HELP.
+- (13) The table below lists commonly used course materials and services and should be used as a guide to determine if fees may be levied. - (14) Fees that fall into the category of incidental to study, as defined in the legislative guidelines, cannot be included in student contribution amounts and deferred to HECS-HELP or tuition fees and deferred to FEE HELP or VET Student Loans.

-Item Essential (attracts no additional charge) Nonessential (may attract an additional charge) Course Profile (defined in Course Design Policy clauses 20-22) Hard copies and electronic must be made available to all students.
+Item Essential (attracts no additional charge) Nonessential (may attract an additional charge) Course Profile (defined in Course Design Policy) Made available to all students.
 Lecture notes/Readings If the material is needed in the classroom (i.e. forms part of the lecture/tutorial material) and it is not available elsewhere.
 Access to library books, periodicals and manuals.
-If the material can be readily obtained elsewhere free of charge (e.g. multiple copies in library or school/centre/faculty office or available on www) Distance Education Mailing charges associated with distance education.
+If the material can be readily obtained elsewhere free of charge (e.g. multiple copies in library or school/centre/faculty office or available online) Distance Education Mailing charges associated with distance education.
 Course notes provided as part of distance education.
 Practical/laboratory manuals or workbooks If needed for assessment (e.g. foreign language dialogues, laboratory manuals/practical workbooks) If the material can be readily obtained elsewhere free of charge (e.g. instructions for a practical which are available to share at a laboratory bench or language handbooks which are held in the high use section of the library).